ViviNoSmol/TWM-GTK4/README.md

 If you have any issue, report it, and if you manage to fix it, better!

 The whole idea behind this is to use it alongside GTK 4 based apps or themes, those two themes are such a blast!
 But is a shame that GTK4.0 Support is missing, so here is why I decided to do this, hope you like it!

+# HOW TO INSTALL IT!!
+Move the `gtk.css` and `gtk-dark.css` to `/home/$USER/.config/gtk-4.0/` folder, replace anything if needed.
+(Also if you have a GTK4 theme installed, don't forget to do a backup)